 - Analyzing photos of the vehicles and crash site

 - If available, reconstructionists will also review any video footage captured.
-We’ve had pedestrian and car crash cases, for example, in which local area businesses had security cameras which captured the accidents and we were able to use that in our case and the reconstructionist was able to study it and take it into account.
+We’ve had pedestrian and car crash cases, for example, in which local area businesses had security cameras that captured the accidents and we were able to use that in our case and the reconstructionist was able to study it and take it into account.

 - Sometimes, cars have what’s known as electronic data, and that is also looked at and studied whenever available.

-- Reviewing police reports, traffic reports, any witness accounts and any other evidence made available
+- Reviewing police reports, traffic reports, any witness accounts, and any other evidence made available

 - Injuries sustained are also analyzed to the extent to determine if they are consistent with the available evidence